remix-run/react-router/docs/getting-started/concepts.md

 **Location Hash**

 Hashes in URLs indicate a scroll position _on the current page_.
 Before the `window.history.pushState` API was introduced, web developers did client side routing exclusively with the hash portion of the [URL](#url), it was the only part we could manipulate without making a new request to the server.
-However, today we can use it for it's designed purpose.
+However, today we can use it for its designed purpose.

 **Location State**